AtsukoCoffey/kaitenzushi/README.md

 * "Caveat"  Using for headings.
 ![Typography Caveat](readme/font-caveat.png "Typography Caveat")

-* "Delius"  Using for site logo.
+* "Warnes"  Using for site logo.
 ![Typography Delius](readme/font-warnes.png "Typography Delius")

 <a id="features"></a>